ashkanRmk/educational-projects/Store_Mang_Sys-master/README.md

 3- Add the product to sales list and Join amount plus interest with 2% to the initial budget.

-4- Displays the number of goods sold and goods available to the user.
+4- Displays the number of goods sold and goods available to the user

 5- Calculating and displaying the profits from the sale of goods